WaylonWalker/markata/docs/index.md

 ### Frontmatter

-You will likely want to set things like `title`, `date`, `description`, `status`, or `template` per post, this can all be done inside yaml frontmatter.
+You will likely want to set things like `title`, `date`, `description`, `published`, or `template` per post, this can all be done inside yaml frontmatter.

 ``` markdown
 ---